Dreded/multi_monitor_bg_creator/README.md

-# Mult-Monitor Background Image Resizer
+# Multi-Monitor Background Image Resizer
 Uses OpenCV to resize wallpaper for use on multimonitors.

 This is meant for when you have 2,3 or more monitors with different(or same) resolutions